Maurdekye/satisfactory_factory_planner/README.md

 ### Installation

-Simply download the release zip, unzip `satisfactory_factory_planner.exe` and `recipes.json` to a folder, and run the executable from a command line.
+[Download the latest release zip](https://github.com/Maurdekye/satisfactory_factory_planner/releases), unzip `satisfactory_factory_planner.exe` and `recipes.json` to a folder, and run the executable from a command line.

 ---